- Doctor of Philosophy in Curriculum Theory and Implementation, Faculty of Education, Simon Fraser University

 Journal Articles and Book Chapters

 McKenzie, M. (in press).
 Time, space, and the social: The giving and taking of accounts in the representation of youth.
-In A. Reid, P. Hart, C. Russell, & M. Peters (Eds.).
-SAGE companion handbook on educational research.
-London: Sage.
+In A. Reid, P. Hart, & M. Peters (Eds.).
+Handbook on educational research.
+London: Springer.

 McKenzie, M., Russell, C., Fawcett, L., & Timmerman, N. 2010.
 Popular media, intersubjective learning, and cultural production.
 In R. Stevenson & J. Dillon (Eds.), Environmental education: Learning, culture, and agency.
 Rotterdam: Sense Publications.